Sweet and Sour Chicken Wings

 Fall marks that time of year where it’s wing season.

-Although eating wings is associated with tailgating and watching Sunday football games, really I eat them for dinner because I love wings.
+Although eating wings is associated with tailgating and Super Bowl food for two, really I eat them for dinner because I love wings.

 If I’m ordering pizza or hoagies for dinner when my parents visit, we usually end up buying a dozen wings too.